 The entire area was full during our three-hour stay inside the lounge (which in my opinion says something to how ‘in demand’ this feature might be) it held around twelve resting beds, in an open dark area.

 As you’ll come to expect from airport lounges around the world there were local magazines and newspapers.
-Unfortunatly, in this case they were all Spanish.
+Unfortunately, in this case, they were all Spanish.

 Of course, we’d love to know what you think of the VIP lounge here at El Prat Airport.
 Let us know in the comments below…